quarto-dev/quarto-web/docs/get-started/authoring/_authoring-jupyter.md

 ![](images/jupyter-layout-render.png){.border}

-You can use layout options to put citations, footnotes, or even figures in the margin.
-You can also specify a wide variety of column constraints for figures, tables, or other content.
+You can locate citations, footnotes, and asides in the margin.
+You can also define custom column spans for figures, tables, or other content.
 See the documentation on [Article Layout](/docs/authoring/article-layout.qmd) for additional details.